inkeep/zendesk-inkeep-autoreply-template/README.md

 Optional:
 - `AI_AGENT_USER_ID`: The User ID you'd like the AI bot to have if leaving internal comments
+- `ENABLE_PUBLIC_RESPONSES`: Set to "true" to make AI responses visible to customers (defaults to internal responses only)

 2. Copy `.env.sample` to `.env` and fill in all required values